Monthly Archives: September 2007

 There’s no excuse not to look at any tool that gives you better analysis capabilities when even a basic ETL tool can do what you need to do with a little bit of elbow grease up front.
 Especially since I’ve heard good arguments that automated classification does not really exist.
 After all, what are automated classifiers doing?
 They’re applying rules.
 Where did those rules come from?
 A human being.
 The only real difference between the big solutions with enhanced classification capabilities and the little solutions with basic classification capabilities is that the big solutions have rules that have been defined, or in the case of automatically derived rules, checked by experts based on years of doing manual spend analysis projects for their clients.
 (Furthermore, I haven’t seen a classifier yet that has not required heavy human intervention on the back end to correct mistakes – especially during the initial implementation.
 And, despite what the sales people would have you believe, this often takes just as much effort, if not more, than simply having a knowledgeable human define the rules in the first place.)
 The underlying technology, fundamentally speaking, is not that different.
 It’s true that some of the algorithms employed by the big players are a lot more advanced, but they are still based on rules and knowledge derived originally from a human.
 As I’ve said before, computers are not intelligent.
 They are just very good at doing the calculations they’ve been programmed to do.

-Furthermore, even if you have a spend analysis tool already, there’s nothing stopping you from employing a dual-tool approach – a standard Big 4 (or Big 6 when you throw Ariba and CGI into the mix) solution to automatically extract, cleanse, classify, amalgamate, and track all of your spend data from your various data sources in a standard cube setup and then a BIQ (-like) solution that can be delivered on-demand to the members of your strategic sourcing team to help them find the next great savings opportunity.
+Furthermore, even if you have a spend analysis tool already, there’s nothing stopping you from employing a dual-tool approach – a standard Big 4 (or Big 6 when you throw Ariba [acquired by SAP] and CGI into the mix) solution to automatically extract, cleanse, classify, amalgamate, and track all of your spend data from your various data sources in a standard cube setup and then a BIQ (-like) solution that can be delivered on-demand to the members of your strategic sourcing team to help them find the next great savings opportunity.
 The standard solution will be able to automatically create all of the reports that finance and the executive team want to see while the BIQ (-like) solution will give the power users on your strategic sourcing team the tool they need to uncover the next level of savings opportunities.
 Plus, a BIQ (-like) solution is on-demand and relatively inexpensive (for example, BIQ only runs your average organization between $3K and $6K a month for the sourcing team), especially compared to the realizable savings it will identify.
 It’s certainly something that should be considered.

 Up Next: So You Want To Do Spend Analysis (7 Starting Steps)